Digital-Health-AI-Startup/frontend-test-template/README.md

 When you are ready to start coding:

 1. Clone this repo
 2. Create your own branches on your new repo.
-Create one branch for the base challenge, and a second branch for the enhancement
+Create one branch for the **base challenge**, and a second branch for the **enhancement**
 3. When you are ready to submit, open a PR (more detailed instructions below)

 Once you’ve got the repo set up, use nvm to install and path the correct Node version based on the .nvmrc in this repo: